Greetings honored 'O and 'El of the Shas'ar'tol Bork'an,

-The xenos known as the Physsians are reptilian humanoids who evolved on the planet Physsos in the Salient Cluster approximately thirty-thousand years before the T'au.
+The xenos known as the Physsians are reptilian humanoids who evolved on the planet Physsos approximately thirty-two thousand Tau'cyr before the T'au.1

-A long-lived and militaristic people, the Physsians exploded early on in their evolution, with rudimentary spaceflight first attempted around M7, and a primitive empire followed soon after.
+A long-lived and militaristic people, the Physsians exploded early on in their evolution, with rudimentary spaceflight first attempted after only a couple thousand Tau'cyr of existence, and a primitive interstellar empire, known as the Physsian Khanate, followed soon after.

 As a people, the Physsians can live for up to a Millennia, and break their lives into a number of cycles that determine age and position in Physsian society.
 The Rae'ta-Vor Council, for example, is the ruling body of the Physsian people, and is made up of Rae'ta-Vor (Council-Commanders), senior Physsians whose experiences in battle and leadership help decide the direction in which the Physsians will go as a people.
-Similarly, the Sae'ta-Vor (Field-Generals) command Physsian Armies in battle, while under them the Sae'ta-Khal (Field-Captains) take control of Company sized forces and smaller, acting in many ways similarly to that of the T'au Fireblades.
-Lower than that, the Physsian Military has adopted the T'au rank system of Shas'vre and lower.
+Similarly, the Sae'ta-Vor (Void-Generals) command Physsian Armies in battle, while under them the Sae'ta-Khal (Void-Captains) take control of Company sized forces and smaller, acting in many ways similarly to that of our Fireblades.
+Beyond that, the Physsian Military has largely adopted the T'au rank system in order to ease combat operations, and for the most part now follow the Fire Castes' conventions at the rank of Shas'vre and lower.

-Militarily, Physsian warriors serve in the same roles and functions as the T'au Fire Warriors and Pathfinders, albeit with a preference for close-ranged, highly-mobile combat as opposed to distanced engagements.
-As such, a number of Breacher and Carbine-armed Strike team analogues supplement the typical T'au example, and the Alliance with the T'au has resulted in an influx of TY7 Devilfish and TX7 Hammerheads to boost the Physsian military strength, and replace the aging Cyclone-class Gun-skiffs that have served since the original flight from Physsos itself.
+Militarily, Physsian warriors serve in the same roles and functions as our Fire Warriors and Pathfinders, albeit with a preference for close-ranged, highly-mobile combat as opposed to distanced engagements.
+As such, a number of Breacher and Carbine-armed Strike team analogues supplement the typical Hunter cadre examples, and the our alliance has resulted in an influx of TY7 Devilfish and TX7 Hammerheads to boost the Physsian military strength, and replace the aging Cyclone-class Gun-skiffs that have served the Physsians since their original flight from Physsos itself.
 Similarly, T'au aircraft and drones have made many Physsian models obsolete, with exception to a few notable examples such as the Sibilance and Xenith-class Interceptors.

 - A Squad of Physsian Pathfinders, in modern battle-plate